-This matter comes before the court on petitioner's pro se petition for a writ of habeas corpus.
-The Court will dismiss the petition.
+This matter comes before the court on petitioner's application to proceed in forma pauperis and pro se petition for a writ of habeas corpus.
+The Court will grant the application, and will dismiss the petition.

-Petitioner attacks his conviction and sentence imposed by the Superior Court of the

-District of Columbia.
-A challenge of this nature must be brought in a habeas action in the

-Superior Court under D.C.
+Petitioner attacks his criminal conviction and the sentence imposed by the Superior Court of the District of Columbia in November 1998 on several grounds, including ineffective assistance of defense counsel and prosecutorial misconduct.
+Challenges of this nature must be brought in a habeas action in the Superior Court under D.C.
 Code § 23-110(g), which provides: